qilimanjaro-tech/qililab/docs/fundamentals/transpilation.rst

     # Create transpiler:
     transpiler = CircuitTranspiler(platform.digital_compilation_settings)

-Now we can transpile like, in the following examples:
+And now, transpile manually, like in the following examples:

 .. code-block:: python